podge/NodeBB/README.md

 [![Code Climate](https://codeclimate.com/github/NodeBB/NodeBB/badges/gpa.svg)](https://codeclimate.com/github/NodeBB/NodeBB)
 [![Documentation Status](https://readthedocs.org/projects/nodebb/badge/?version=latest)](https://readthedocs.org/projects/nodebb/?badge=latest)

 [**NodeBB Forum Software**](https://nodebb.org) is powered by Node.js and built on either a Redis or MongoDB database.
 It utilizes web sockets for instant interactions and real-time notifications.
 NodeBB has many modern features out of the box such as social network integration and streaming discussions, while still making sure to be compatible with older browsers.
+Isn't it great?

 Additional functionality is enabled through the use of third-party plugins.